rashlight/SimpleClicker/README.md

 # Features

 - Direct calls to RTC, giving high measuring precision
-- 3 configurable time phases (preparation, delay and normal)
+- Configurable time phases (preparation, delay and normal)
 - A lap counter with multiple display modes
 - Easy and interchangable UI (with dark mode!)
-- Multilangual
+- Lightweight

+# Build from source
+This method works best on Visual Studio 2019, however .NET >=4.6 build tools with WinForm support will still works.

+For bleeding edge, check out the [development branch](https://github.com/rashlight/SimpleClicker/tree/dev)

 # Contribution
-Any supports are welcome, opening an issue if your pull request are bug fixes are recommended though.
+Any supports are welcome.

 # Licenses
 This program is licensed by [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).